Skip to content

 Notes & Knowledge Base

 An Obsidian vault shared between the family and the agent.
 Daily diary entries, trip journals, restaurant research, airport notes, packing lists.
+A dump command captures any URL, podcast, or text into an AI-maintained wiki — extracting content, creating cross-linked wiki pages, and transcribing full podcast episodes.
 The agent writes to it, the family reads it on any device via Obsidian Sync.
 Searchable from a text message.

 Entertainment